AlienKevin/wordshk_app/README.md

 5. Add auto language detection for searches
 6. Show possible jyutping when search result is not found.
 7. Offer option to show entries in simplified
+8. Wait for fast2s to merge my 乾/干 PR and update to use the new version

 # Legal